 What are the functions of the Application layer?

-- The Application layer is responsible for the user interfaces and application services.
+- Providing user interfaces and application services.

 Common protocols associated with each layer of the TCP/IP model